- Advance research in basic and applied neuroaesthetics

 - Educate the next generation of scientists

-- Converge allied interdisciplinary interests
+- Promote allied interdisciplinary interests

 - Welcome investigators and creative experts

-- Engage with the arts community
+- Disseminate our science and engage with the arts community

 Former Chairman of North America for LVMH Moët Hennessy Louis Vuitton